geopython/pycsw/docs/testing.rst

   otherwise it fails.

-A number of different test suites exist under ``tests/suites``.
+A number of different test suites exist under ``tests/functionaltests/suites``.
 Each suite specifies the following structure:

-* A mandatory ``default.cfg`` file with the pycsw configuration that must be used by the test suite
+* A mandatory ``default.cfg`` file with the pycsw configuration that must be used by the test suite;

 * A mandatory ``expected/`` directory containing the expected results for each request

-* An optional ``data/`` directory that contains ``.xml`` files with testing data that is to be loaded into the suite's database before running the tests
+* An optional ``data/`` directory that contains ``.xml`` files with testing data that is to be loaded into the suite's database before running the tests.
+  The presence of this directory and its contents have the following meaning for tests:

+  * If ``data/`` directory is present and contains files, they will be loaded into a new database for running the tests of the suite;

+  * If ``data/`` directory is present and does not contain any data files, a new empty database is used in the tests;

+  * If ``data/`` directory is absent, the suite will use a database populated with test data from the CITE suite.

 * An optional ``get/requests.txt`` file that holds request parameters used for making HTTP GET requests.